Medicaid And Long-Term Care Planning

 Yes.
 Many people assume they are ineligible for Medicaid because they exceed asset limits, but there are legal strategies that may allow you to qualify while retaining assets for a spouse or family.
 In some cases, assets can be restructured, converted or transferred in a way that meets Medicaid’s rules without requiring a complete financial spend-down.

-Start working with us by calling our office at 260-702-9207.
-You can also make your appointment by contacting us online.
+Start working with me by calling my office at 260-702-9207.
+You can also make your appointment by contacting me online.